rueedlinger/kafka-connect-image/README.md

 Docker image for deploying and running Apache Kafka Connect.
 The Docker image is based on Alpine Linux and contains:
 - Apache Kafka 2.6
 - Java 11 (zulu11-jdk-headless)
+- Confluent Hub Client

 The following Apache Kafka Connect plugins are already installed:
-- The [Registryless Avro Converter](https://github.com/farmdawgnation/registryless-avro-converter) which uses Avro without a schema regsitry.
+- The [Registryless Avro Converter](https://github.com/farmdawgnation/registryless-avro-converter) which uses Avro without a schema registry.
 - The confluent *kafka-serde-tools* from the [Confluent Schema Registry](https://github.com/confluentinc/schema-registry) which contains the Avro, Protobuf and JSON schema convertors).

 ## CI Build